Jatin-Mehra119/AI-agent-based-Deep-Research/Docs/tools.md

 A LangChain tool that performs concurrent web searches using the Tavily search API.

--   **Decorator**:  `@tool("tavily_search", args_schema=TavilySearchInput, return_direct=True)`
+-   **Decorator**:  `@tool("tavily_search", args_schema=TavilySearchInput)`
 -   **Parameters**:
     -   sub_queries: A list of  TavilyQuery  objects containing search parameters
--   **Returns**: A list of unique search results
+-   **Returns**: A list of search results combined from all queries
 -   **Features**:
     -   Executes multiple search queries in parallel using  asyncio
     -   Includes current month/year in search queries for recency
-    -   Removes duplicate results based on URL
-    -   Configures search with "advanced" depth and raw content inclusion
+    -   Configures search with topic and date range filtering
+    -   Limits results to 10 per query

+### tavily_extract

+A utility function for extracting content from URLs using the Tavily API.

+-   **Parameters**:
+    -   urls: A list of URLs to extract content from
+-   **Returns**: Extracted content from the provided URLs
+-   **Implementation Details**:
-    -   Handles errors gracefully with Streamlit error displays
+    -   Handles errors gracefully with error logging
+    -   Returns an empty results list on error

 ### Inner Functions